2020 Summer Olympics: Calendar

-Medal summary
+Medal table

 Podium sweeps

 There were two podium sweeps, as follows:

 Medal ceremonies

 Naoki Satō composed the music for the medal ceremonies.
 Satō chose not to employ any musical elements distinctive to Japan "because victory ceremonies are for athletes from around the world" and he wanted all medalists to "feel at ease" when taking their places on the podium, regardless of their nationality.

 The bouquets presented to the athletes came from regions affected by the 2011 earthquake and tsunami.
 The individual flowers were selected to represent the prefectures of Miyagi, Fukushima, Iwate, and Tokyo.
 The sunflowers were grown in Miyagi, planted by families whose children had died during the disaster; the white and purple eustomas and Solomon's seals were provided by a non-profit initiative to boost the local economy in Fukushima; the small bright blue gentians were grown in Iwate; and aspidistras, grown in Tokyo, were chosen to complete the bouquets.